ESCOMP/CCPPStandardNames/StandardNamesRules.rst

    use at_interface.

 #.
 By default, *mixing_ratio* refers to mass mixing ratios.
 The long name should
    explicitly specify that it refers to the *mass* mixing ratio.
    Mass mixing ratios should contain information regarding with respect to what quantity they are defined, and options are *wrt_dry_air*, *wrt_moist_air*, or *wrt_total_mass*, where *moist_air* refers to dry air plus vapor and *total_mass* refers to dry air plus vapor and hydrometeors.
 A special case exists in the case of mixing ratio of vapor: the standard name *specific_humidity* should be used instead of *mixing_ratio_of_vapor_wrt_moist_air*.

 #.
 Volume mixing ratios should be qualified as *volume_mixing_ratio*.

 #.
 By default, *mole_fraction_of_X_in_Y* refers to the total amount of *Y*.
 So, for example,
    *mole_fraction_of_ozone_in_air* refers to the total amount of (moist) air.
 (In the case of air, the default meaning is moist air, as described in the *mixing ratio* rule.)
 When this is not the case, a qualifier should be used to denote this. *e.g.*, *mole_fraction_of_ozone_in_dry_air*.

 #.
 When referring to soil quantities,
    *volume_fraction* should be used to express the volumetric soil moisture.

 #.
 Number concentration should appear as a prefix, that is, *number_concentration_of*.
 By default,
    number concentrations are specified per unit of volume.
 When they are specified per unit of mass, they should be written as *mass_number_concentration_of*.

 #.
+By default, *precipitation* refers to the sum of all phases of precipitating hydrometeors,
+   for example rain plus graupel plus hail.
+The term *frozen_precipitation* refers to the sum of all frozen precipitating hydrometers, for example graupel plus hail (but not rain).
+   Otherwise the standard name should explicitly state the type of hydrometeor(s) the named quantity represents.

+#.
 If possible, qualifiers should be limited in order to allow for a wide
    applicability of the variable.
 In other words, don't qualify with _for ``_xyz``